gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 The **power** of an experiment is the probability of rejecting the null given that the alternative holds, that is power=p(rejecting|Ha)=E[N4/(N3+N4)].

 In cases where we know the sampling distribution of the test statistic, power and Type-I error rate can be computed anlythically.
 However, in many cases we don't know the sampling distribution of the test statistic; in these cases we can estimate power and type-I error rate using Monte Carlo simulations.

+## 1) Analythical approach

+## 2) Monte Carlo Methods

 In a MC study we replicate the sampling process (in this case the process that generates the test statistic) a very large number of times, each time applying  the decision rules.
 We count how many times we reject.
 If we are simulating under H0, the rejection rate estimates type-I error rate.
 If we are simulating under Ha, the empirical rejection rate is an estimate of hte power of the experiment.